How to Move to Minnesota

 Purchase Packing Materials

-You are going to need boxes, packing tape, bubble wrap, wrapping paper, and Sharpies.
-My favorite place for all these items is a UHaul Service Center.
-You can also rent plastic storage boxes.
+You will need boxes, packing tape, bubble wrap, wrapping paper, and Sharpies.
+My favorite place for all these items is a UHaul Service Center, and you can also rent plastic storage boxes.

 Arrival Survival Kit

-There are some things you will need right away when you move into your new home.
+You will need some things right away when you move into your new home.
 I generally pack these items in a suitcase that I take with me.
 Here are the items that make up my survival kit.

 - a complete change of clothing